What are the benefits of working in Denmark?

 - Family benefits that include maternity and child benefits, and childcare

-- Incapacity benefits include benefits in case of sickness, injury, invalidity, and old-age pension.
+- Incapacity benefits which include benefits in case of sickness, injury, invalidity, and old age pension.

 To avail of the social security benefits, you must have a social security number or CPR number which you must apply for as soon as you reach Denmark.